 Noatak National Preserve was established in 1978 by presidential proclamation and then designated in 1980 in the Alaska National Interest Lands Conservation Act (ANILCA).
 Section 201(8) of ANILCA specifies that:

 The preserve shall be managed for the following purposes, among others: To maintain the environmental integrity of the Noatak River and adjacent uplands within the preserve in such a manner as to assure the continuation of geological and biological processed unimpaired by adverse human activity; to protect habitat for, and populations of, fish and wildlife, including but not limited to caribou, grizzly bears, Dall sheep, moose, wolves, and for waterfowl, raptors, and other species of birds; to protect archeological resources; and in a manner consistent with the foregoing, to provide opportunities for scientific research.
 The Secretary may establish a board consisting of scientists and other experts in the field of arctic research in order to assist him in the encouragement and administration of research efforts within the preserve.

 Noatak National Preserve is one of over 389 National Park Service units that, working with other partners, helps safeguard this nation's natural and cultural heritage.

-The 2009 Compendium is available on the National Park Service Alaska Region's webpage.
-Scroll down to the Western Arctic National Parklands link.
+The current Compendium is available on the National Park Service Alaska Region's webpage.
+Scroll down to the Noatak National Preserve link.
 There's also an e-mail link to submit comments.

 2008-2009 Commercial Use Authorization Holders